Self-Correcting Quantum Computers: Topological stabilizer codes

 To fix ideas, let us consider a family of hypercubic latices in a $D$-dimensional torus.
 Each lattice has the same lenght $L$ in the $D$ directions.
 We will show that, for $d> 1$, the models with Hamiltonian \eqref{Hamiltonian_X_Z} for the $d$-th code protect $Z$-type encoded operators in the sense of section \ref{section_self_correction}.
 Then it follows by duality that for $d< D-1$ $X$-type operators are protected, and thus that for $1<d<D-1$ we have self-correcting quantum memories, which thus exist for $D\geq 4$.

-Recall that we have to define a connection scheme for excitations and a correction procedure such that the conditions (i)-(iii) of section \ref{sec:conditions} are satisified.
+Recall that we have to define a connection scheme for excitations and a correction procedure such that the conditions (i)-(iv) of section \ref{sec:conditions} are satisified.
 The notion of connectedness of excitations, that is, of $(d-1)$-cells, is naturally given by the lattice.
 To translate this into the language of section \ref{sec:conditions} we just construct a graph with $(d-1)$-cells as its nodes in which nodes are connected by a link when the corresponding cells meet at a $(d-2)$-cell (notice that $d\geq 2$).
-Condition (i) is clearly satisfied.
-As for condition (ii), we first notice that any connected set of excitations is closed.
-Some connected sets are boundaries, so that they can be switched off independently and give no further problems.
-But those which have non-trivial homology cannot be switched independently.
-Instead, we have to gather several of them together to get a boundary, but only in a finite amount because $H_d$ is finite.
-Indeed, $\eta=|H_d|$ is a trivial bound and condition ii is satisfied.
+Conditions (i) and (ii) are clearly satisfied.
+As for condition (iii), we first notice that any connected set of excitations is closed.
+Some connected sets are boundaries, so that they can be switched off independently and give no further problems (i.e. they constitute $\nodes(E)$ for some Pauli operator $E$).
+But those which have non-trivial homology cannot be switched off independently.
+Instead, we have to gather several of them together to get a boundary, but only in a finite amount.
+Indeed, setting $\nu=h_{d-1}+1$ condition (iii) is satisfied because $h_{d-1}$ is the dimension of $H_{d-1}$ as a $\Z_2$ vector space.

 Finally, we need a correction procedure, that is, the function $\corrector_X$ in \eqref{func_corr_synd_X_Z}.
 We define it in two steps.
 In the first step we divide the syndrome $\vect b$ in the components $\vect b_i$ of \eqref{decomposition_syndrome}.
 In the second step, for each $\vect b_i$ we find a suitable collection $c\prima$ of $d$-cells such that $\partial c\prima = c = \nodes(\vect b_i)$.
 The choice of the collection of $d$-cells $c\prima$ must be such that it ensures stability.
 In fact, we only consider those connected sets of $(d-1)$-cells that can be put inside a hypercube of length $l$ with $l\leq L$, and choose any $c\prima$ that is contained in the hypercube.
 This task that is always possible because $c$ has trivial homology, and it can be easily checked that it can be accomplished in polynomial time in $l$.
 We leave the correction of other sets of $(d-1)$-cells undefined, because it is not important.